How to Enjoy University Circle on a Budget

 Little Italy

-Visiting Cleveland’s Little Italy doesn’t have to cost much, if at anything.
+Visiting Cleveland’s Little Italy doesn’t have to cost much if anything.
 Walking the streets of this historic and cultural neighborhood can be a fun activity just on its own.
 But if you’re looking for shopping or eateries, this is the place to do it.
 There are tons of local places that won’t break the bank.

 * Museums for All is a program that was created to give free or reduced admission to more than 900 museums across the United States if you are receiving food assistance.